Updated: Feb 5

-The verdicts in this passage seem too powerful over the stumbling, bleeding, and beaten Messiah who is preparing for death.
+The verdict in seems too powerful over the stumbling, bleeding and beaten Messiah who is preparing for death.

 This moment reminds me of the scene in Black Panther, when Killmonger asks the people of Wakanda, “Is this your king?” just before he throws T'challa over a cliff.
 The end seems confusing and hopeless.

 Remember the Middle Eastern man we talked about at the beginning?

 Now imagine this same man being rejected, mocked, and abused.
 What kind of a god would allow those horrible things to be done to his own son?